ashutoshmjain/shutri/tech-specs.md

 1.  `shutri` invokes Vim, opening the `.shutri` project file.
 2. The user edits the file, adjusting clip time-stamps, deleting lines, or adding personal comments.
-3. The Vim plugin provides keybindings for an enhanced editing workflow:
+3. The Vim plugin provides keybindings for an enhanced editing workflow.
+The core audio processing logic for playback resides in the Rust binary, while the Vimscript functions act as wrappers that gather context from the editor and call the binary with the appropriate arguments.

     *   **Playback Controls:**
         *   `<Leader>c`: **Play Chunk**.
 Plays the original, unmodified audio chunk.
         *   `<Leader>p`: **Play Clip**.
 Plays the audio segment for the current line to preview an edit.